 Housing costs in Brandywine are among some of the highest in the nation, although real estate prices here don't compare to real estate prices in the most expensive communities in Maryland.

-Unlike some towns, Brandywine isn’t mainly white- or blue-collar.
-Instead, the most prevalent occupations for people in Brandywine are a mix of both white- and blue-collar jobs.
+Brandywine is a decidedly white-collar town, with fully 86.44% of the workforce employed in white-collar jobs, well above the national average.
 Overall, Brandywine is a town of sales and office workers, professionals, and managers.
-There are especially a lot of people living in Brandywine who work in office and administrative support (21.32%), business and financial occupations (8.85%), and management occupations (8.83%).
+There are especially a lot of people living in Brandywine who work in office and administrative support (18.28%), management occupations (12.08%), and sales jobs (9.09%).

 Also of interest is that Brandywine has more people living here who work in computers and math than 95% of the places in the US.